 If a thyroid nodule is producing thyroid hormones, overloading your thyroid gland's normal hormone production levels, your doctor may recommend treating you for hyperthyroidism.
 This may include:

-- Radioactive iodine.
-Doctors often use radioactive iodine to treat hyperfunctioning adenomas or multinodular goiters.
+Radioactive iodine.
+Doctors use radioactive iodine to treat hyperthyroidism.
 Taken as a capsule or in liquid form, radioactive iodine is absorbed by your thyroid gland.
 This causes the nodules to shrink and signs and symptoms of hyperthyroidism to subside, usually within two to three months.

-- Anti-thyroid medications.
+Anti-thyroid medications.
 In some cases, your doctor may recommend an anti-thyroid medication such as methimazole (Tapazole) to reduce symptoms of hyperthyroidism.
 Treatment is generally long term and can have serious side effects on your liver, so it's important to discuss the treatment's risks and benefits with your doctor.

-- Surgery.
+Surgery.
 If treatment with radioactive iodine or anti-thyroid medications isn't an option, you may be a candidate for surgery to remove the overactive thyroid nodule.
-Surgery also carries certain risks that should be thoroughly discussed with your doctor.
+You'll likely discuss the risks of surgery with your doctor.

 Treating cancerous nodules